 4. The Addams Family

 The Addams Family is one of the most iconic Halloween movies that aren’t scary of all time.
 For good reason!

 The first Addams Family movie is about Fester, or rather, an imposter of Fester, returning to the family.
 However, Morticia starts to grow suspicious when he can’t seem to remember details about his life.

 This movie is basically a glimpse into my future goth life.

 3. The Nightmare Before Christmas

-I actually prefer to watch the Nightmare Before Christmas on November first but it made the list because the first half is very Halloweeny.
+I actually prefer to watch the Nightmare Before Christmas on November 1st but it made the list because the first half is very Halloweeny.
 Afterall, November 1st is when we mourn Halloween but get to welcome Christmas.